Information on the use of masks and face coverings in the community including how they can help protect you.

 If you need to remove your mask to communicate with a person who is deaf, hard of hearing or who is deafblind, you can.
 In a residential care setting you should discuss your requirements, and the requirements of staff and other residents, with the service provider before your visit.

-While it is currently mandatory for people aged 12 and over to wear a face covering when taking public transport or going into businesses, this does not apply to people for whom wearing a face covering is unsuitable due to a disability or health condition.
+While it is currently mandatory for people aged 12 and over to wear a face covering when taking public transport or going into businesses, this does not apply to people with a physical or sensory disability, mental health or other health condition that makes wearing a face covering unsuitable.

 People for whom a face covering is unsuitable need to be able to access businesses and services just like everyone else.
-Businesses should ensure they do not discriminate against people with disabilities that prevent them from wearing a face covering.
+Businesses and others need to ensure they do not discriminate against people who are exempt from wearing a face covering.

 At raised alert levels, people at higher risk of COVID-19 are advised to avoid contact with the public, particularly if they have not been vaccinated.